Together we can make the UK a better place for people with M.E.

 Each full member is entitled to vote at our Annual and Extraordinary General Meetings.

-If you join by annual standing order, you can select up to Ten £1 leaflets from the largest stock of literature held by any M.E. charity in the UK.
+If you join by annual standing order, you can select up to Ten £1 leaflets for free from the largest stock of literature held by any M.E. charity in the UK.

 In order to take advantage of this offer you will also need to download, complete, and return the Membership Application Form and complete the standing order declaration.

 How to Join

 You can join the ME Association and pay your subscription in several different ways:

-- Download and complete the Membership Application Form, and pay by debit or credit card, cheque or postal order,
+- You can make a paper-based application by downloading the Membership Application Form, and pay by debit or credit card, cheque or postal order,

 When we have received your subscription, we will send you: